-The Company's unaudited condensed statements of operations include a presentation of income (loss) per share for Class A common stock subject to redemption in a manner similar to the two-class method of income (loss) per share.
-Net income (loss) per share, basic and diluted for shares of Class A common stock are calculated by dividing the gain on investments (net), dividends and interest earned on cash equivalents and investments held in the Trust Account, net of applicable taxes available to be withdrawn from the Trust Account by the weighted average number of shares of Class A common stock outstanding for the period.
-Net loss per share, basic and diluted for shares of Class B common stock is calculated by dividing the net loss, less income attributable to the shares of Class A common stock by the weighted average number of shares of Class B common stock outstanding for the period.
+The Company's unaudited condensed consolidated statements of operations include a presentation of income (loss) per share for Class A common stock subject to redemption in a manner similar to the two-class method of income (loss) per share.
+Net income (loss) per share, basic and diluted for shares of Class A common stock are calculated by dividing the interest income on investments (net), dividends and interest earned on cash equivalents held in the Trust Account, net of applicable taxes available to be withdrawn from the Trust Account by the weighted average number of shares of Class A common stock outstanding for the period, excluding 1,100,000 shares of Class A common stock held by the Sponsor and the Company's officers and directors, which is not subject to redemption.
+Net loss per share, basic and diluted for shares of Class B common stock is calculated by dividing the net loss, less income attributable to the shares of redeemable Class A common stock by the weighted average number of shares of Class B common stock and 1,100,000 shares of Class A common stock by the weighted average number of shares of redeemable Class A common stock by the weighted average number of shares of class B common stock and 1,100,000 shares of Class A common stock by the weighted average number of shares of redeemable Class A common stock by the weighted average number of shares of class B common stock and 1,100,000 shares of Class A common stock held by the Sponsor and the period.